Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

 ## 5.2 Creating the infrastructure

+Please see [the JupyterHub documentation](https://z2jh.jupyter.org/en/latest/kubernetes/microsoft/step-zero-azure.html) for a more in-depth guide on deploying a K8s cluster to your cloud provider of choice.
+Again, I will outline the steps I took here as there were some extra steps around setting up the ACR correctly that are not outlined in the JupyterHub docs.

-For the following sets of commands, pay attention to quoting of the parameter values, this is required in some shells like `zsh`.
+For some of the following sets of commands, pay attention to quoting of the parameter values, this is required in some shells like `zsh`.

 ```shell
 # Login to Azure